 The focus of this program is to provide funding (on a reimbursement basis) for the construction of facilities that will enhance boating for non-trailerable (26 feet or over in length), transient recreational boats.
 Funding can be used for such projects as slips for transient boaters, mooring buoys, navigational aids to direct safe entry to facilities, and initial dredging to provide transient vessels with safe channel depths.

 Funding is very competitive and IDEM recommends early contact if expecting to apply for Tier 2 funding.
 A 25% matching contribution is required.
 Federal funds may not be used for matching.

-The goal of the CVA is to reduce overboard sewage discharge from recreational board.
-In accordance with the legislative goal, this grant program provides funding (on a reimbursement basis) for the construction, renovation, operation, and maintenance of pump-out stations for holding tanks and dump stations for portable toilets.
+The goal of the CVA is to reduce overboard sewage discharge from recreational boats.
+In accordance with the legislative goal, this grant program provides funding (on a reimbursement basis) for the construction, renovation, operation, and maintenance of pump-out stations, floating restrooms, holding tanks, and dump stations.